heoelri/adopac/labs/lab4/lab4.md

 * Click "Save" twice to commit to feature branch.

+Let's now create the folder structure to showcase what we did.

+* Go back to Repos > Files
+* Create a new folder called `docs` and a file called `readme.md`
+* Type some sample text and click on "Commit" twice.
+* Goto Pipelines > Pipelines

+After this our pipeline is now triggered once as we've created a new folder called `docs` that will trigger the pipeline.

 Now lets put this logic into action.
-We are going to edit the sampe-file.md which should not trigger the pipeline based on our path based exclusion.
+We are going to add and edit the `sample-file.md` which should not trigger the pipeline based on our path based exclusion.

 * Click on Repos > Files

-* Make sure you are in the right branch which in our case is "rathishr/feature1".
+Make sure you are in the right branch which in our case is "rathishr/feature1".

-* Create a new folder called "docs" and a file called "sample-file.md"
+* Create a new file called `sample-file.md` in our `docs` folder
 * Type some sample text and click on "Commit" twice.
+* Goto Pipelines > Pipelines

-* Swith to pipleines view and notice that the "Working with triggers" pipeline does not get triggered based on our exclusion.
+You will notice that the "Working with triggers" pipeline does not get triggered based on our exclusion.

-* Go back to Repos> Files and ensure the right branch (rathishr/feature1) is selected.
+* Go back to Repos > Files and ensure the right branch (rathishr/feature1) is selected.
 * Create a new file under the docs folder, for example `sample-file02.md`.
 Click "Create"
 * Type some sample text and click "commit" twice.
 * Notice how the "Working with triggers" pipeline gets triggered.